linode/apl-docs/docs/sre-troubleshooting.md

 ## Istio issues

-Istio sidecars manipulate the container’s network to reroute traffic.
+Istio sidecars manipulate the container's network to reroute traffic.
 A namespace can have an Istio sidecar policy indicated by a label, the same is valid for a deployment or pod.
 Make sure you see Istio sidecars running when applicable (indicated by the 3/3 Ready status).

 - Check if istio-operator is working
 - Check logs for istiod pods